Q. How will PCM Scholars be selected?

 Q. How is the PCM Program integrated into the medical school curriculum?

-A. The M1 and M2 PCM Program components fulfill the Introduction to Clinical Practice (ICP) requirements.
+A. The M1 and M2 PCM Program components fulfill the Introduction to Patient Care (IPC) requirements.
 Program activities during the M3 year are integrated into the required Family Medicine Clerkship.
 The M4 component is elective.

 Q. Who will precept PCM Scholars?